Overview of Coagulation Disorders

 Severe liver disease (eg, cirrhosis, fulminant hepatitis, acute fatty liver of pregnancy) may disturb hemostasis by impairing clotting factor synthesis.
-Because all coagulation factors are made in the liver, both the PT and PTT are elevated in severe liver disorders.
-(PT results are typically reported as INR.)
+Because all coagulation factors are made in the liver (by hepatocytes and endothelial cells), both the prothrombin time (PT) and partial thromboplastin time (PTT) are prolonged in severe liver disorders.
+(PT results are typically reported as INR [international normalized ratio].)
 Occasionally, decompensated liver disease also causes excessive fibrinolysis and bleeding due to decreased hepatic synthesis of alpha 2-antiplasmin.

 The most common hereditary disorder of hemostasis is

 Patients in whom a coagulation disorder is suspected require laboratory evaluation beginning with